 Before starting, preheat the oven to 350°F (180°C) and line a 12-hole muffin tin with muffin cups.
 I recommend spraying some cooking oil on the paper liner.
 This makes the muffins easier to release.

 Mashing The Bananas

 First, peel and mash the bananas on a chopping board using a fork or potato masher.
-You want to mash them well to get a smooth mash banana texture.
-The fewer bites, the moister the muffins will be.

 Now, measure 1 cup of mashed banana in a measuring cup and transfer to a large mixing bowl.

 Combine liquid ingredients with sugar

 Next, stir in pumpkin puree, brown sugar, oil, and vanilla extract.
 Stir well to form a consistent batter.

 In another bowl, whisk all the dry ingredients together: flour, salt, baking powder, baking soda, and pumpkin spices.